 If you’re hoping for a short stay jam-packed with things to do then look no further.
-We’ve put together a ten part series guiding you on how to make the most of your weekend break in some of Canada’s coolest metropolises.
+We’ve put together a ten-part series guiding you on how to make the most of your weekend break in some of Canada’s coolest metropolises.

-This week we look at the home of Canada’s most famous waterfall: Niagara Falls
+This week we look at the home of Canada’s most famous waterfall: Niagara Falls.

-However, if you really want the full experience stay at one of the famed motels that line the strip.
-Between 1945 and 1955 80 motels sprung up as tourism in the city started to boom.
+However, if you really want the full experience, stay at one of the famed motels that line the strip.
+Between 1945 and 1955, 80 motels sprung up as tourism in the city started to boom.
 By 1965 there were 115.
 Less than a quarter of these original motels remain, but one of them that is still going strong is The Cadillac Motel, which still remains almost exactly as it was back in its heyday.
 It describes itself as a “retro chic boutique motel” located in the heart of the tourist district.
-From hotoshoots to music videos, the motel has had its fair share of time in the spotlight, and offers a cool twist on the original 60s roadside inns.
+From Photoshoots to music videos, the motel has had its fair share of time in the spotlight and offers a cool twist on the original 60s roadside inns.
 It also pays homage to its namesake, the Cadillac, with a car mural on every bedroom wall.

-More often that not, if you’re going to Niagara Falls, then the falls will be the main event.
+More often than not, if you’re going to Niagara Falls, then the falls will be the main event.
 Did you know that, contrary to what some people think, Niagara Falls is actually three different waterfalls?
 They are made up of the American Falls, Bridal Veil Falls and Canadian (or Horseshoe) falls.

 Head out on the Hornblower Niagara Cruise in the summer months and get up close and personal with the two million litres of water that fall 50km every second, but remember to wear your raincoat because things can get a little wet.
-Or, try out The Journey Behind the Falls, a year-round tour which lets you view the falls from a totally new angle.
-If you are feeling a little more daring, take to the skies on one of the helicopter rides offered which deliver majestic views of the falls from above, although you will have to book this kind of trip in advance.
+Or, try out The Journey Behind the Falls-a year-round tour which lets you view the falls from a totally new angle.
+If you are feeling a little more daring, take to the skies on one of the helicopter rides offered which deliver majestic views of the falls from above.
+Although, you will have to book this kind of trip in advance.

 While there is plenty of action to fill your days with, by night Niagara is famed for its casinos.
 Choose from Casino Niagara or The Fallsview Casino.
 Casino Niagara, opened in 1996, is Niagara Falls’ oldest casino and still attracts millions of visitors every year.
-It features 2 floors of gaming with 1,500 slot machines, 45 gaming tables, a comedy club, weekly live Niagara Entertainment and four different dining experiences.
+It features 2 floors of gaming with 1,500 slot machines, 45 gaming tables, a comedy club, weekly live Niagara Entertainment, and four different dining experiences.
 Or head to Niagara’s newest casino, The Fallsview, which opened its doors in 2004.
 Fun for gamers and non-gamers alike, the casino offers far more than just its 3,000 slot machines and 130 gaming tables.
-In fact, the hotel also features a luxury hotel and spa, shopping, live performances and dozens of restaurants.
+In fact, the casino also features a luxury hotel and spa, shopping, live performances, and dozens of restaurants.

-While Niagara is undoubtedly famous as a honeymoon destination or a gambling hot spot, it also has a great offering of fun stuff to fill a family vacation.
+While Niagara is undoubtedly famous as a honeymoon destination or a gambling hot spot, it also has a great offering of fun stuff with which to fill a family vacation.
 When you’re done with the Falls, put away your poncho and head to Ripley’s Believe it or Not museum, where the kids will be amazed by over 900 unique exhibits, oddities, curiosities and illusions.
 Or why not head to the Botanical Gardens, which has been one of the prettiest places in Niagara since 1936.
 Not only can you check out some of Ontario's most beautiful flora and fauna, you can also get up close and personal with butterflies in one of its butterfly houses.

 If you’re visiting in the warmer months, why not take a bike tour of the area.
-There are several spots across town that you can hire bicycles from, including tanems and mountain bikes.
+There are several spots across town that you can hire bicycles from, including tandems and mountain bikes.
 Then it’s up to you whether you join one of the bike tours or take the reigns and go exploring solo.